 Breakout Sessions

-Breakout sessions take place days 1-3 of the conference.
+Breakout sessions take place each day of the conference.
 They are an hour long and typically allow time for a moderator to welcome the audience and introduce speakers, as well as time for Q&A at the end.
 This means there will be about 40 minutes to fill with presentations, which could be one long presentation or two shorter presentations of 15-20 minutes.
 Another option could be a panel discussion, which will still begin with a moderator welcoming the audience and introducing speakers, but from there, the format is more free-flowing as far as discussion between presenters and the audience is concerned.
 If you have an idea for a different format that will still fit within a 1-hour time frame, we’d love to hear it!

-Trainings & Longer Sessions
+Trainings/Workshops & Longer Sessions